Tax Treaties

 Step 4: Form 2042 — Box 8TK

 Enter the total from Form 2047 Section 6.
 This is the treaty credit that neutralises French income tax AND social charges to zero on UK unfurnished rental income.
-This is a critical step — without Box 8TK, you will be taxed twice.
+Without Box 8TK, you will be taxed twice.

 Form 2047 Section 6 and Box 8TK are the two steps most commonly missed on UK rental declarations.
-Taxpert's filing assistant produces a personalised guide which will include information about Box 8TK.
+Taxpert's filing assistant produces a personalised guide that includes information about Box 8TK.

 Social Charges on UK Unfurnished Rental

-UK property: Social charges are neutralised to zero via the Box 8TK credit mechanism — Articles 6 and 24 of the treaty.
-No social charges are due on UK unfurnished rental income regardless of S1 status.
+Social charges are neutralised to zero via the Box 8TK credit mechanism under the treaty.
+No social charges are due on UK unfurnished rental income — regardless of S1 status.

 Part 2: Furnished UK Rental Income